Chékéba Hachemi: Works

 Hachemi is the author of L'Insolente de Kaboul, a memoir, published in 2012.
-She is co-author of Pour l'Amour de Massoud with Sediqa Massoud, published in 2005, which received a Prix Vérité, and of Visage volé, avoir 20 ans à Kaboul with Latifa.
+She is co-author of Pour l'Amour de Massoud (Translation: For the Love of Massoud) with Sediqa Massoud, published in 2005, which received a Prix Vérité, and of Visage volé, avoir 20 ans à Kaboul (Translation: Stolen Face, being 20 years old in Kabul) with Latifa.

 Awards and recognitions

 During her career, Hachemi has received numerous awards for her work for women and human rights: